Myth: Assessed value should always equate market value.

 Myth: An appraisal report is no different than a home inspection report.

-Reality: A home inspection has a completely different purpose than an appraisal report.
-The reason behind an appraisal is to form an opinion of market value during the appraisal process and the completion of the report.
 The task of a home inspector is to determine the condition of the home and its main components, then produce a report on these conclusions.